BA in Humanities

 How long does it take to complete the Course?

 The modular structure of the Bachelor of Arts (Hons) in Humanities programme gives great choice and flexibility in the workload you can undertake each year.
 You can take from one to four modules per year.
 It is possible to complete your degree in a minimum of three years, however, this would be a 'full-time' studying commitment.
 The diploma can be completed in a minimum of two years with a similar commitment.
 The greater the number of modules successfully completed each year, the quicker you obtain your degree.
 The number of modules you undertake each year will depend on your individual circumstances.
 If you are returning to study after a long absence, and/or you are in full-time employment it is recommended that you should not take more than two modules in your first year.
+The Bachelor of Arts (Hons) in Humanities must be completed within an eight-year registration period.

 This programme offers students great flexibility in that they can vary the number of modules they register for in a given year to match the other responsibilities in their life.
 Given that registering for a module means committing to the workload associated with that module this flexibility allows a student to only take on the work they can accommodate in a given year.
 When deciding how much work to take on students should consider the time needed to: study learning materials; actively participate in tutorials; and the time they need to set aside to interact with tutors and other students in the online discussion forums.
 Students on this programme also have a good degree of flexibility in terms of time, place and pace of studying as they do not have to attend campus-based classes on a regular basis.